kithmina1999/worklenz-astro/src/content/blog/workflowmax-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [ganttproject-alternative, notion-alternative, stackfield-alternative, todoist-alternative]
+related: [easyproject-self-hosted-alternative, planio-self-hosted-alternative, slack-self-hosted-alternative, trello-self-hosted-alternative]
 ---